Virtual access

 Session under the honorary patronage of the Ministry of National Defense, Republic of Poland

-Chairs: LtCol Dr. Anita Podlasin (Military Medical Training Center in Lodz, Poland), Prof. Michael Czekajlo (Virginia Commonwealth University Health, USA)
+Chairs: LtCol Dr. Anita Podlasin (Poland), Prof. Michael Czekajlo (USA)

 Individual and team training programs in the military that lead to high-performing clinicians and teams